Updated: July, 2023

-Creative Compassion, Inc. (CCI) has received new funding through partnerships with Housing Assistance Council and The Home Depot Foundation.
-In 2020, with this funding program, we helped 5 veteran homeowners across Cumberland & Fentress counties with home repairs.
+Creative began offering this program in 2020 with our first grant award from The Home Depot Foundation and Housing Assistance Council.
+Since that time, we helped 11 veteran homeowners across Cumberland & Fentress counties with home repairs like a new roof, replaced siding, entryway wheelchair ramps, gutters repair, and HVAC replacements.
 These repairs are enabling these service men and women to live in their homes for years to come.

 And of course, thank you for serving the United States of America!